K-Phoen/grabana/doc/variables_yaml.md

 > hard-coding things like server, application and sensor name in your metric
 > queries you can use variables in their place.
 Variables are shown as
 > dropdown select boxes at the top of the dashboard.
 These dropdowns
-> make it easy to change the data being displayed in your dashboard.
+> allow changing the data being displayed in your dashboard.
 >
 > — https://grafana.com/docs/grafana/latest/reference/templating/